 Social is where your customers are, end of story.
 And organic social media allows you to build stronger relationships, trust and loyalty with your audience, But, if you aren’t putting any dollars toward paid media, you’re missing a massive audience of potential customers.
 Not all paid media is created equal and contrary to popular belief, you do not need a massive budget to start seeing results.

 Solve for Y

 The one-two combination of organic and paid social media can help you reach prospects at every stage of the buyer journey.
-If you’re ‘likes’ are piling up and your followers are engaged but you can’t correlate your social media activity to any real sales, you need to invest in paid social ads.
+If your ‘likes’ are piling up and your followers are engaged but you can’t correlate your social media activity to any real sales, you need to invest in paid social ads.
 This is the only way to reach more prospects and grow brand awareness.

 Average organic reach for a Facebook post is 5% of likes.
 Average paid reach is 28% of total reach (Hootsuite).

 More than 90% of marketers use email to distribute content.
 Email marketing has been around for decades and some companies have great success with it – it wouldn’t still be so popular if it didn’t work for anyone.
 Still, 16% of all emails never even make it into your target’s inbox.
 There are a host of reasons your emails might not be landing with your audience from unappealing subject lines to a weak call to action.
 But if you’ve been honing your email strategy and are following the rules of good copywriting and targeting without much success, it might be time to call in the pinch hitter.